If there’s one thing that we all agree on, it’s eating plenty of vegetables.

 1. Consume top foods with vitamin B12!
 The richest food sources of vitamin B12 include shrimps, crabs, salmon, mackerel, sardines and herring.
-Seafoods like mussels, clams and oysters are also great B12 sources.
+Seafood like mussels, clams and oysters are also great B12 sources.
 Not to forget liver meat, lean chicken, beef and turkey are good sources as well.
 Many vegans go for almond milk and coconut milk, Greek yogurt, organic eggs and Swiss cheese for their B12 needs.

 2. Eat more dark leafy greens or veggies.
 These veggies are not rich in B12, but they have folic acid, iron and vitamin B9.
 These nutrients help create vitamin B12!
 Examples include your lady’s finger, kale and broccoli.

-4. If you’re a meat eater, pick organic, pasteurized and grass-fed meat.
+4. If you’re a meat-eater, pick organic, pasteurized and grass-fed meat.
 They have lesser chemicals, xenoestrogens and harmful compounds.
 Choosing organic meat means you get more healthy amounts of B12 too!

 5. Take B12 supplements – there are plenty of B12 supplements in the market.
 Buy organic/natural B12 supplements and check if it’s vegan-certified.
 Choose methylcobalamin B12 kind and pick the spray or liquid forms.
 They are easier to absorb and are convenient to use!

 6. Stay hydrated!
-B12 is a water-soluble vitamin which means it needs water for better absorption in your gut.
-Ease fast absorption, drink eight or more glasses every day!
+B12 is a water-soluble vitamin, which means it needs water for better absorption in your gut.
+Ease fast absorption; drink eight or more glasses every day!

 8. Spice it up! – a study explains that “piperine,” a compound in black pepper may help improve the absorption of B12.

-9. Take enough calcium – calcium is necessary for vitamin B12 absorption, so make sure you’re getting enough of this nutrient – from healthy sources of course!
+9. Take enough calcium – calcium is necessary for vitamin B12 absorption, so make sure you’re getting enough of this nutrient – from healthy sources, of course!